 This allows the ball to travel further and allows golfers to attain more distance whether it be from the tee or fairway.

 📋 Keep in mind: There will be a higher rollout and potentially a few more bounces rather than when hitting a fade.

 The following video created by FreeOnlineGolf instructs how to easily hit a fade.
 The PGA teaching professional Pete Styles, demonstrates a few simple tips.

 This video allows 2-time Masters winner and former No. 1 golfer Bernhard Langer to show you how to hit both a draw and fade.
 It’s not every day a player with 118 worldwide wins gives helpful instructions.

 Draw vs Fade: What’s Better Suited To Your Game?

-There is no correct answer to this question despite tons of golfers asking it around the world.
+There is no definitive answer to the question ‘is a draw or fade better’ despite tons of golfers asking it around the world.